lewiskimaru/lewiskimaru/README.md

 ## 🛰️ Mission Control

 Tech entrepreneur on a mission to power the next generation of technology across Africa.
-Currently commanding **Atomio Technologies**, where we build AI-powered web and software solutions that solve real problems.
+Currently commanding **Atomio Technologies**, where we build AI-powered web and software solutions that solve real problems for businesses and the world.

 ## 🚀 Projects in Orbit